ChronosWS/APIEvolved/README.md

 Made for managing/querying your ARK: Survival Evolved server running on Windows.

-  - Tribe Data
+  - Tribe Data (working)
-  - Player Data
+  - Player Data (working)
-  - Server Query Data
+  - Server Query Data (working)
-  - RCON Support
+  - RCON Support (working)
-  - Scheduled restarts
+  - Scheduled restarts (working)
-  - Automated Updates
+  - Automated Updates (working)
-  - Automated Backups and compression
+  - Automated Backups and compression (work in progress)

 ### Disclaimer
 The API is currently in alpha, advertised features may be missing.
+This repository is heavily revised every day, make sure to git pull every once in a while.

+### Issues
+Please post any issues you encounter along with your api.log file

 ### Version
-0.0.1
+0.1.0

 ### Tech